mugdhak30/mugdhak30.github.io/docs/_posts/2022-05-20-Hidden-Treasures-Of-NRW-Herford.md

 *Witch Hunt Memorial*
 {: refdef}

-I will visit Herford again before I leave Germany for good, for Herford is too beautiful a place to be remembered only for the unfortunate events it witnessed.
+I will visit Herford again before I leave Germany for good, for it is too beautiful a place to be remembered only for the unfortunate events it witnessed.
 I was disturbed by my visit, but living in a country as an adult involves exploring and accepting everything that is written in its book of memories.
-This quaint town showed me how pain and grief can birth beautiful art, and this is an experience I will not forget for a really long time.
+This quaint town showed me how even pain and grief can birth beautiful art, and this is an experience I will not forget for a really long time.